Of all 375 shark species, only 12 are considered potentially dangerous to humans.

 With one of the largest brain-body ratios in the shark world, the Isurus oxyrinchus relies on vision, smell, and hearing to hunt its prey.

 They can be found in temperate waters and have been classified as an endangered species.

 7. The Sand Tiger Shark

-The sand tiger shark, also known as "grey nurse shark," swims in subtropical and temperate coastlines and is a cousin of the great white.
+The sand tiger shark, also known as the "grey nurse shark," swims on subtropical and temperate coastlines and is a cousin of the great white.

 8. The Blacktip Shark